BelfrySCAD/BOSL2/tutorials/Attachments.md

 where the child will attach.
 This will attach the bottom of the child to the given anchor point on the parent.
-The child appears on the parent with its Z direction aligned parallel to the parent's anchor direction, and it's Y direction spin to point in the zero spin direction for the parent anchor.
+The child appears on the parent with its Z direction aligned parallel to the parent's anchor direction, and its Y direction pointing in the zero spin direction for the parent anchor.
 The anchor direction of the child does not affect the result in this case.